snowdrop/snowdrop-cloud-devex/README.md

   ...
   ```

-- Check status of the pod created and next start a command
+- Check the status of the supervisord to verify the programs which are available
   ```bash
   SB_POD=$(oc get pods -l app=spring-boot-supervisord -o name)